Funding Rate Perpetuals

 All YPs are currently **isolated-margin only** (cross-margin support to be added later).

-YPs are listed on the BasisX HIP-3 deployment.
-For the context of Funding Rate Perpetuals, they will be called FRPs wherever applicable.
-Matching, funding, liquidations, and order logic are handled by HyperCore, while the oracle and mark price are bespoke BasisX components.
-The BasisX relayer transmits oracle and mark price updates approximately every 3 seconds.
+YPs are listed on the **BasisX HIP-3 deployment**.
+For the context of **Funding Rate Perpetuals**, they will be called **FRPs** wherever applicable.\

-2. Mark Price
+### **2. Mark Price**

-The mark price — used for margining, liquidations, stop/limit triggers, and unrealized P&L — is the median of three components:
+The **mark price** — used for margining, liquidations, stop/limit triggers, and unrealized P\&L — is the median of three components:

 1. The **Yield Index Oracle Price** (see Section 3).